-5.1 As at the close of business on 21 August 2020 (being the latest practicable date prior to the publication of this Registration Document), other than as is set out below, the Company is not aware of any person who would be directly or indirectly interested in three per cent. or more of the Company's issued share capital.
+5.1 As at the close of business on the 22 October 2021, other than as is set out below, the Company is not aware of any person who would be directly or indirectly interested in three per cent. or more of the Company's issued share capital.